Firionus/FastRunningMedian.jl/README.md

 Grow mf with the new value `val`.

-If mf would grow beyond maximum window size, an error is thrown.
+If mf would grow beyond maximum window length, an error is thrown.
 In this case you probably wanted to use [`roll!`](README.md#FastRunningMedian.roll!).

 The new element is pushed onto the end of the circular buffer.

-<a target='_blank' href='https://github.com/Firionus/FastRunningMedian.jl/blob/ac4104c84a42cb401206c3c18c60975fa4462391/src/stateful_api.jl#L164-L173' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/Firionus/FastRunningMedian.jl/blob/c91772052f03418fbdebd12ceb0f49ecf1e91049/src/stateful_api.jl#L164-L173' class='documenter-source'>source</a><br>

 <a id='FastRunningMedian.roll!' href='#FastRunningMedian.roll!'>#</a>
 **`FastRunningMedian.roll!`** &mdash; *Function*.